Desmondflexy/mmg-backend-assessment/readme.md

 ## Endpoints
 - POST /:item/add
-  - to add a new lot of item
+  - add a new lot of item
   - req.body ==> {quantity, expiry}
+  - expiry must be a string in the format 'DDMMYY'

+- POST /:item/sell
+  - sell an item
+  - req.body ==> {quantity}

+- GET /:item/sell
+  - get non-expired quantity